-The invention of the plague doctor costumes has been attributed to Charles de Lorme, French medical doctor who practiced in several regions across Europe in the 17th century.
+The invention of the plague doctor costumes has been attributed to Charles de Lorme, a French medical doctor who practised in several regions across Europe in the 17th century.
 He first used the costume in Naples in 1620 which later spread throughout Europe.

-The full head-to-toe protective garment, modeled after a soldier’s armor, consisted of a neck-to-ankle length leather or waxed-canvas gown, a bird-like mask with spectacles, often filled with sweet or strong smelling substances, along with gloves, boots, a wide-brimmed hat, and an outer over-clothing garment.
+The full head-to-toe protective garment, modelled after a soldier’s armour, consisted of a neck-to-ankle length leather or waxed-canvas gown, a bird-like mask with spectacles, often filled with sweet or strong smelling substances, along with gloves, boots, a wide-brimmed hat, and an outer over-clothing garment.

 The mask had two small nose holes and was a type of respirator which contained aromatic items, such as dried flowers, herbs, spices, camphor, or a vinegar sponge.
 Due to the primitive understanding of disease at the time, it was believed this mask would sufficiently protect the doctor from the plague, which was thought to be caused by the “bad air“.

 Plague Doctors wore a wide-brimmed leather hat to indicate the profession.
 And the wooden canes were used in order to point out areas needing attention and to examine patients without touching them.
 The canes were also used to keep people away, to remove clothing from plague victims without having to touch them and to take a patient’s pulse.